jamesrwu/html_slide/README.md

 The benefits of an HTML picture slideshow running on a local machine are as follows:

-* I No need for uploading to external service
+* No need for uploading to external service
 * Can easily generate playlist from a folder of pictures
 * Can easily chromecast to a TV.